 - Every time you get an urge to check something online, write it down on your notepad to 'look up' later.

 6. Limit your exposure to current affairs

 As a journalist, I love to keep abreast of the news and understand what's happening in the world.
-But until recently, I was digesting too much of it and recognised the impact it was having on my health and happiness.
+However, I was digesting too much of it and recognised the impact it was having on my health and happiness.

-Therefore, limit your time spent on news.
+Therefore, limit your time spent on the news.
 Allow yourself minimal exposure to give yourself space to breathe, think and relax.
-If you need further convincing, read this article by The Guardian (ironically) on why news is bad for you.
+If you need further convincing, read this article by The Guardian (ironically) on why news is terrible for you.

 7. Read lots of fiction

 When life is stressful, it's important to find healthy ways to escape.
 Reading fiction is one fantastic way to give your brain a rest.
 Stories can transport us to other worlds and make us forget about our daily problems.
 Ok, so you're not actively tackling the causes of stress, but reading is a great technique to help you switch off and relax.

 Even research suggests that reading can reduce stress levels by 68 per cent, according to cognitive neuropsychologist Dr David Lewis.
 And we only need to read silently for six minutes to slow the heart rate and ease tension in the muscles.
 Amazing.